nick-krantz/orb/README.md

 ## TODO / Command Ideas

 - [ ] Clear local branches
-- [ ] Create PR with title + ticket from branch
-    - How generic can this be?
-    - Can it support a local template?
 - [ ] Better error messaging - currently rust errors are shown to the user
 - Create GitHub link from last commit.
 This will help with addressing feedback in VSCode's GH extension.
   - From within a git repo, generate a web link to the last commit.
   - Possibly make it interactive?
 Choose commit?
+- [x] Create PR with title + ticket from branch
+    - How generic can this be?
+Very specific to Bitwarden but otherwise generic to use across their repos
+    - Can it support a local template?
+Yes
 - [x] Backup .gitconfig to obsidian
 - [x] Clean out download and desktop of files